ilyabelikin/DiveIntoSpriteKit/README.md

 ## Timer

-The instructions in the book guide you to use the Timer.
-If you do so, you have to also use .invalidate() on the timer or you will get accumulating performance degradation later.
+The instructions in the book guide you to use the `Timer`.
+If you do so, you have to also use `.invalidate()` on the timer or you will get accumulating performance degradation later.
 See https://stackoverflow.com/questions/56794968/performance-issue-with-dive-into-spritekit-example-code

 ## categoryBitMask